-Rev. Cristina (Tina) Rathbone served Boston’s Cathedral Church of St. Paul for ten years.
+Rev. Cristina (Tina) Rathbone began her ministry with Grace as our third rector on August 1, 2021.
+Prior to coming to the Berkshires Tina served at risk communities in Massachusetts and the Southwest.
+She served Boston’s Cathedral Church of St. Paul for ten years.
 As Canon Missioner there, she worked primarily with homeless and marginally housed people.
 Together with them, she developed a new faith community, MANNA (Many Angels Needed Now and Always), which remains a thriving and multi-faceted ministry of the Cathedral.
 The daughter of Cuban refugees on her mother’s side, Tina went on to develop The Bridge Chaplaincy with the Diocese of the Rio Grande, helping them find plausible, pastoral and incarnate ways to serve migrants and asylum seekers along the international border between Ciudad Juarez and El Paso.
-She currently works with Episcopal Migration Ministries to launch Neighbor to Neighbor, a national network designed to connect Episcopal congregations with newly arrived asylum seekers in their own, local contexts.
+Most recently she worked with Episcopal Migration Ministries to launch Neighbor to Neighbor, a national network designed to connect Episcopal congregations with newly arrived asylum seekers in their own, local contexts.

 Annalise Clausen, Gideon’s Garden Director of Farming

 Annalise began farming in 2012 and her journey led her to pioneer no-till techniques with Astarte Farm in Hadley, MA.
 She managed Astarte Farm for five years expanding production, incorporating a greater variety of plants, renovating the structures and practices of the farm to increase sales to the local market.
 Now she is joining the Gideon’s Garden team, looking forward to maximizing yield from the Gideon’s Garden project.
 She wants the Garden’s contributions to help those who are experiencing food insecurity through out Southern Berkshire county.
 You may contact Ms. Clausen at email@example.com